Blog Home Categories

 Given Angular’s continuous improvement and frequent release of updates, it only makes sense for us to keep our Angular projects up to date.

 We took a step in that direction recently and updated an enterprise project from Angular 9 to Angular 11.
 By doing this, we enabled new features, carried out some bug fixes, and achieved optimization.
 This article is a written account of my recommendations and observations.
-I have also mentioned the links wherever necessary as a detailed reference.
+I have also mentioned the links wherever necessary as a detailed reference to a better understanding of how to update Angular 9 to Angular 11.

 Here are the parameters I took into consideration.